-1. all unallocated entitlements issuable under the 2018 RSU Plan in the form of restricted share units ("RSUs") that are granted after the date hereof until May 27, 2024, substantially as incorporated in the form of the 2018 RSU Plan presented to the shareholders of the Company, are hereby approved, and any director or officer of the Company is hereby authorized and directed to settle the terms thereof and to execute and deliver the RSUs for and on behalf of and in the name of the Company, and any other documents in relation thereto as may be approved by such director or officer (collectively, the "2018 RSU Plan Documents"), and the 2018 RSU Plan Documents so executed shall be conclusively deemed to be the 2018 RSU Plan Documents and unallocated entitlements authorized and approved by this resolution and the
+- 1. all unallocated entitlements issuable under the 2018 RSU Plan in the form of restricted share units ("RSUs") that are granted after the date hereof until May 30 2027, substantially as incorporated in the form of the 2018 RSU Plan presented to the shareholders of the Company, are hereby approved, and any director or officer of the Company is hereby authorized and directed to settle the terms thereof and to execute and deliver the RSUs for and on behalf of and in the name of the Company, and any other documents in relation thereto as may be approved by such director or officer. - 2.
+Any one director or officer of the Company be and is hereby authorized and directed to do all such acts and things and to execute and deliver, under the corporate seal of the Company or otherwise, all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable to give effect to the foregoing resolutions; and